moguzozcan/moguzozcan.github.io/_posts/2018-01-21-The-Must-Know-Topics-from-CTCI.md

 }
 ```

-Tree traversal's are very important, there are depth first and breath first traversal algorithm's exist,
+Tree traversal's are very important and easy to understand.
+At top, there are two types of algorithms, depth first and breath first traversal algorithm's.
+As name suggest depth first algorithm's first goes to as deeper as they can, whereas breath first traversal algortihms process trees level by level.

 Depth first traversal: